Aloha Lani

 Strong, building-level evidence: 20 of 20 MLS records include parking and dozens of public remarks reference on-site stalls (e.g., 'covered parking', 'one parking stall', 'FEE SIMPLE parking stall').
 Multiple agents describe covered/garaged stalls and parking maintenance fees, indicating parking is consistently offered across the building.

-The listings repeatedly describe parking as deeded or fee simple, which indicates parking is owned with the unit or sold separately as owned interest.
-This is strong evidence that parking is deeded.
+The listings repeatedly describe parking as deeded or fee simple, which indicates owned parking rather than rented parking.
+There is strong, consistent public-remarks evidence for this feature.

 No analysis available